 7 Traits Successful Startup Founders Have in CommonGlobal teams

-Founders who ignore situations or procrastinate simply allow more problems build up.
-Tackle each and every issue as they present themselves and do not shy away, thinking they will go away on their own, because they rarely ever do.
+Founders who ignore situations or procrastinate allow more problems to build up.
+Tackle every issue as they present themselves and do not shy away, thinking they will go away on their own because they rarely ever do.
 Unfortunately, many founders find it difficult to cope with the stress associated with this lifestyle, so they ignore critical problems.
-Being successful means powering through the garbage thrown at you daily.
+They are being successful means powering through the garbage thrown at you daily.

-Successful startup founders simultaneously take responsibility for their own lack of effort and achievement while applauding the achievements of others.
-A founder who has high self-esteem and confidence can acknowledge others and learn from their successes, as envy or jealousy is a clear sign of weakness and never amounts to anything.
-Being satisfied is a trait many might view as giving up, but truthfully it is realizing success is composed of many things.
-If you are never satisfied, you will drive you team into the ground.
+Successful startup founders simultaneously take responsibility for their lack of effort and achievement while applauding the accomplishments of others.
+A founder with high self-esteem and confidence can acknowledge others and learn from their successes, as envy or jealousy is a clear sign of weakness and never amounts to anything.
+Being satisfied is a trait many might view as giving up, but truthfully it realizes success is composed of many things.
+If you are never happy, you will drive your team into the ground.

-Everyone strives for success, but to be the best we can we must identify our sources of contentment.
-For example, many people will achieve more lavish accomplishments than you, but that doesn't necessarily mean that they are meeting their definition of success.
+Everyone strives for success, but to be the best we can, we must identify our sources of contentment.
+For example, many people will achieve more great accomplishments than you, but that doesn't necessarily mean that they meet their definition of success.
 If someone is unsatisfied despite starting a billion-dollar company, that discontent will disrupt any lasting feelings of accomplishment and happiness.
-As a result, many so-called “successful people" are actually miserable because they cannot find the inner peace necessary to enjoy their accomplishments.
+As a result, many so-called "successful people" are miserable because they cannot find the inner peace necessary to enjoy their achievements.

-Founders who ultimately find success are able to walk the walk.
-Unsuccessful people often delegate everything to others and never get their hand dirty, but true leaders show others how to be successful by putting in hard work and practicing what they preach.
-When teams come up with new ideas, a great founder is the first to offer to try it and get bloodied if it fails.
+Founders who ultimately find success can walk the walk.
+Unsuccessful people often delegate everything to others and never get their hands dirty.
+Still, true leaders show others how to succeed by putting in hard work and practicing what they preach.
+When teams develop new ideas, a great founder is the first to offer to try them and get bloodied if it fails.

 Founders and CEOs can never fully disengage and do their own thing.
-In instances where founders claim they have too much work to take part in the “little things,” it’s oftentimes those little things that end up making or breaking a young company, not to mention crushing the team’s spirit.
-The minute that you don’t have time for your team, you have told them that they are not important.
-It is critical in a young startup for a founder to be completely available to their team.
+In instances where founders claim they have too much work to take part in the "little things," it's constantly those little things that end up making or breaking a young company, not to mention crushing the team's spirit.
+If you don't have time for your team, you have told them that they are unnecessary.
+It is critical in a young startup for a founder to be utterly available to their team.

 Imagine a founder who nit-picks everything you do to the point where you want to quit.
-This person never simply says “great job” and lets go; they always have to make changes, no matter how small or irrelevant.
-Most of the time, this behavior is to make sure everyone know that they’re the founder and the smartest person in the room.
-In most cases, however, this results in an empty room, as everyone has either transferred or quit.
-An easy remedy: having flexibility with such procedures and processes.
+This person never says "great job" and let go; they always have to make changes, no matter how small or irrelevant.
+This behavior is most of the time to make sure everyone knows that they're the founder and the most intelligent person in the room.
+However, in most cases, this results in a space, as everyone has either transferred or quit—an easy remedy: having flexibility with such procedures and processes.
 Nothing is ever perfect, but not having flexibility can do more harm than good.

-There are hundreds of attributes that make up successful individuals, but these seven play the most important role in defining the success trajectory of a company.
-While everyone might experience setbacks here and there, it’s the founders who consider the health of the entire team and modify their behavior accordingly who make history.
+There are hundreds of attributes that make up successful individuals, but these seven play the most crucial role in defining the success trajectory of a company.
+While everyone might experience setbacks here and there, it's the founders who consider the entire team's health and modify their behavior accordingly, making history.